DFiantHDL/DFHDL/docs/user-guide/type-system/index.md

         ---

-        Each DFHDL value has known bit-width which is used to enforce various rules to prevent data loss.
+        Each DFHDL value has known bit-width, which is used to enforce various rules to prevent data loss.

         ```scala linenums="0"
         val u8 = UInt(8) <> IN
         val s8 = SInt(8) <> OUT
-        //error prevents data loss when
+        // Error prevents data loss when u8 is
-        //u8 is converted to a 9-bit signed
+        // converted to a 9-bit signed to be
-        //to be assigned to s8 which is
+        // assigned to s8, which is only 8-bits
-        //only 8-bits wide
+        // wide.
         s8 := u8 //error
         ```
         ![bit-accurate-example](bit-accurate-example.png)